Persistent carbene: Dechalcogenation and dechlorination

-Photochemical decomposition

-Persistent triplet state carbenes have been prepared by photochemical decomposition of a diazomethane product via the expulsion of nitrogen gas, at a wavelength of 300 nm in benzene.
+Vacuum pyrolysis

+Vacuum pyrolysis, with the removal of neutral volatile byproducts i.e. methanol or chloroform, has been used to prepare dihydroimidazole and triazole based carbenes.
+Historically the removal of chloroform by vacuum pyrolysis of adducts A was used by Wanzlick in his early attempts to prepare dihydroimidazol-2-ylidenes but this method is not widely used.
+The Enders laboratory has used vacuum pyrolysis of adduct B to generate a triazol-5-ylidene:

 Purification

-Stable carbenes are very reactive, and so the minimum amount of handling is desirable using air-free techniques.
-However, provided rigorously dry, relatively non-acidic and air-free materials are used, stable carbenes are reasonably robust to handling per se.
-By way of example, a stable carbene prepared from potassium hydride can be filtered through a dry celite pad to remove excess KH (and resulting salts) from the reaction.
+A stable carbene prepared from potassium hydride can be filtered through a dry celite pad to remove excess KH (and resulting salts) from the reaction.
 On a relatively small scale, a suspension containing a stable carbene in solution can be allowed to settle and the supernatant solution pushed through a dried membrane syringe filter.

-Stable carbenes are readily soluble in non-polar solvents such as hexane, and so typically recrystallisation of stable carbenes can be difficult, due to the unavailability of suitable non-acidic polar solvents.
-Air-free sublimation as shown right can be an effective method of purification, although temperatures below 60 °C under high vacuum are preferable as these carbenes are relatively volatile and also could begin to decompose at these higher temperatures.
-Indeed, sublimation in some cases can give single crystals suitable for X-ray analysis.
+Recrystallisation of stable carbenes is difficult, because stable carbenes are readily soluble in non-polar solvents, and polar solvents are insuitably acidic.

+Air-free sublimation purifies effectively, even giving monocrystals suitable for X-ray analysis.
 However, strong complexation to metal ions like lithium will in most cases prevent sublimation.
+Also, the process must be performed at high vacuum, as persistent carbenes decompose above 60 °C.